Introduction to Bioinformatics for Malaria Molecular Surveillance

 About

-Welcome to the Bioinformatics Module of the Fighting Malaria Across Borders (FiMAB) international training programme, created by the Institute of Tropical Medicine Antwerp (ITM) in collaboration with the University of Antwerp, and supported by VLIR-UOS.
+Welcome to the Bioinformatics Module of the Fighting Malaria Across Borders (FiMAB) International Training Programme, created by the Institute of Tropical Medicine Antwerp (ITM) in collaboration with the University of Antwerp, and supported by VLIR-UOS.
 Its primary goal is to support the implementation of targeted sequencing assays (in particular, AmpliSeq) to strengthen malaria molecular surveillance and help guide national control programmes.
 In conjunction with laboratory training, this bioinformatics course is intended to allow young academics around the globe to become familiar with molecular surveillance as a key activity to monitor transmission, sources of epidemics and the emergence and spread of drug resistance mutations in the Plasmodium parasite through sequencing approaches.

 Scope of the course